When you need money fast, two of the most common options people consider are borrowing from their 401(k) or taking out a personal loan.

 When a personal loan makes sense

 A personal loan is usually the smarter path if you have a credit score that qualifies you for a competitive rate.
+Every on-time payment gets reported to the credit bureaus, building your payment history over the life of the loan.

-Luckily, lots of lenders now offer prequalification with a soft credit inquiry, so you can check your likely rate before formally applying without impacting your credit score.
+Lots of lenders now offer prequalification with a soft credit inquiry, so you can check your likely rate before formally applying without impacting your credit score.

 How your credit score affects your personal loan options